YaMoef/Random-File-Opener-Ubuntu/README.md

 Normally, the script shouldn't open itself.

 For now the script does open directories too.
-The script does only work Ubuntu Desktop
+The script does only work Ubuntu Desktop.